sososkxksodkd/Amogus/README.md

 DropWep = CreateDropdown(SecFarmConfig, "Select Weapon", InitWeapons, "TargetWeapon")

 CreateButton(SecFarmConfig, "Refresh All Lists", function()
+    pcall(function()
         local newMobs, newQuests, newIslands, newWeaps = GetDynamicLists() if DropMob then DropMob:Refresh(newMobs) end
         if DropNPC then DropNPC:Refresh(newQuests) end
         if DropWep then DropWep:Refresh(newWeaps) end
         if DropIsland then DropIsland:Refresh(newIslands) end
         RyuNotify:Send("Lists Refreshed", "Listen manuell aktualisiert!", 3)
     end)
+end)

--- AUTO REFRESH LOOP
+-- AUTO REFRESH LOOP (Crash-Free) task.spawn(function()
-task.spawn(function()
     local function listsEqual(a, b)
-        if #a ~= #b then return false end for i = 1, #a do if a[i] ~= b[i] then return false end end return true
+        if not a or not b then return false end if #a ~= #b then return false end for i = 1, #a do if a[i] ~= b[i] then return false end end return true
     end
     local lastMobs, lastQuests, lastIslands, lastWeaps = InitMobs, InitQuests, InitIslands, InitWeapons while true do
-        task.wait(3)
+        task.wait(4)
+        pcall(function()
             local newMobs, newQuests, newIslands, newWeaps = GetDynamicLists() if not listsEqual(lastMobs, newMobs) then
                 lastMobs = newMobs
                 if DropMob then DropMob:Refresh(newMobs) end
             end
             if not listsEqual(lastQuests, newQuests) then
                 lastQuests = newQuests
                 if DropNPC then DropNPC:Refresh(newQuests) end
             end
             if not listsEqual(lastWeaps, newWeaps) then
                 lastWeaps = newWeaps
                 if DropWep then DropWep:Refresh(newWeaps) end
             end
             if not listsEqual(lastIslands, newIslands) then
                 lastIslands = newIslands
                 if DropIsland then DropIsland:Refresh(newIslands) end
             end
+        end)
     end
 end)